croit/vagrant-demo/README.md

 All of this data is stored in graphite.
 This allows you feed this data into your existing monitoring systems such as icinga2 or Grafana.

-## Test the cluster with S3
+## Test the cluster with other protocols
-Description coming soon.
+Other things to try:

+* CephFS by adding a metadata server
+* Our highly available NFS server that makes CephFS available to legacy clients
+* RadosGW instances to try out the S3 API